PINTO0309/MobileNetV2-PoseEstimation/README.md

 # MobileNetV2-PoseEstimation

 Apr 29, 2019 Under construction
+**[Caution] The behavior of NCS2 is very unstable.
+It looks like a bug in the API but is not detected properly.**

 ## Introduction
 This repository has its own implementation, impressed by ildoonet's achievements.